fieldtrip/website/example/spectral/phase_reset.md

     - /example/phase_reset/
 ---

-# Simulate an oscillatory signal with phase resetting

 ## Narrow-band oscillation

 The following code simulates a clean oscillating signal with a phase reset at time zero.